167th Airlift Wing recommences UTA

-During an assumption of command ceremony for 167th Mission Support Group attendees were limited and maintained social distance at the 167th Airlift Wing, Martinsburg, W. Va., June 11, 2020.
-Airmen returned to base for the first unit training assembly in two months, after regularly-scheduled training events were cancelled in April and May because of COVID-19 precautions.
-Airmen are using, homemade masks, social distancing, staggered schedules, and plexiglass barriers to defend themselves from the virus.
-(U.S. Air National Guard photo by Senior Airman Teddy Michon)
+Airmen returned to base for the first unit training assembly in two months after regularly-scheduled training events were cancelled in April and May because of COVID-19 precautions.

+Airmen are using telework, staggered schedules, homemade masks, social distancing, and plexi-glass barriers to defend themselves from the virus.

+Col. Marty Timko, 167th Airlift Wing Commander decided to resume unit training assemblies through the use of the many safety precautions.

 |Date Taken: